Paving the way for transitions --- a case for Weyl geometry

-The metaphor of ``breaking'' gauge symmetries has been discussed broadly, often critically, in philosophy of science, cf. \cite{Friederich:gaugesymmetry_breaking}.
+The metaphor of ``breaking'' gauge symmetries has been discussed broadly, often critically, in philosophy of science, cf. \cite{Friederich:gaugesymmetry_breaking,Friederich:2014}.
 It did not pass without objection among physicists either, e.g., \cite{Drechsler:Higgs}.
-For an enlightening historical survey of the rise of the electoweak symmetry breaking narrative and its important heuristic role see \cite{Borrelli:Rosetta,Karaca:Higgs}.
-From our point of view, it would not seem a happy choice to speak of ``breaking'' the $SU(2)$ symmetry at this stage.
+For an enlightening historical survey of the rise of the electoweak symmetry breaking narrative and its important {\em heuristic and systematic role} see \cite{Borrelli:Rosetta,Karaca:Higgs}.
+From our point of view, it does not seem a particularly happy choice to speak of ``breaking'' the $SU(2)$ symmetry at this stage.
 But it is true that the physical specification of the $U(1)_o$ subgroup (maximal torus) in $SU(2$) by the scalar field allows to introduce standard sections ($I_3$ bases) and preferred trivializations of the representation bundles, corresponding to step (b) in the characterization of section 4 (above footnote \ref{fn choice of section}).
-In this sense, one can say that breaking of electroweak symmetry is {\em foreshadowed} by the presence of the scalar field.
+In this sense, the otherwise free choice of a trivialization is ``broken'', and one can say that a full reduction of the electroweak symmetry, which presupposes vanishing of the curvature (the field strength) is {\em foreshadowed} by the presence of the scalar field.
+In such a sense there is no problem with the language of ``spontaneous breaking'' of symmetries.

-Breaking the dynamical symmetry will be accomplished when, in addition, the physical conditions for an effective vanishing of the $SU(2)$ curvature component are given (step (a) in section 4.4).
-That will be the {\em result of the gauge bosons acquiring mass, rather than the origin and explanation of mass generation}, while the mass splitting of the fermions is ``foreshadowed'' by the physical choice of $U(1)_o$ subgroup (the ``$I_3$ direction'' in more physical terms).
+A {\em full breaking} of the dynamical symmetry will be accomplished when, in addition to a preferred gauge choice (trivialization), the physical conditions for an effective vanishing of the $SU(2)$ curvature component are given (step (a) in section 4.4).
+That is the {\em result of the gauge bosons acquiring mass}, rather than the origin and explanation of mass generation, although the mass splitting of the fermions is ``foreshadowed'' by the physical choice of $U(1)_o$ subgroup (the ``$I_3$ direction'' in more physical terms).
+This agrees well with S. Friederich's convincing discussion, including quantum field aspects, of the Higgs mechanism in \cite{Friederich:2014}.
 We come back to this point in a moment.